CUBRID/cubrid-manual/en/csql.rst

       -c, --command=ARG            CSQL-commands
       -l, --line-output            display each value in a line -r, --read-only              read-only mode
-          --string-width           display each column which is a string type in this width --no-auto-commit         disable auto commit mode execution
+      -t, --plain-output           display results in a script-friendly format (only works with -c and -i) -N, --skip-column-names      do not display column names in results (only works with -c and -i) --string-width           display each column which is a string type in this width --no-auto-commit         disable auto commit mode execution
           --no-pager               do not use pager